Annual Survey of Industries

 4. As per the decision taken by the Standing Committee on Industrial Statistics (SCIS), the coverage of ASI may be extended beyond the purview of the Section 2m (i) and 2m (ii) of the Factories Act, 1948 and the Bidi& Cigar Workers (Conditions of Employment) Act, 1966.
 Accordingly, the units with 100 or more employees not registered under Section 2m (i) and 2m (ii) of the Factories Act, 1948but registered under any of the seven Acts / Board / Authority viz., Companies Act.
 1956, Factories Act.
 1948, Shops and Commercial Establishment Act, Societies Registration Act, Cooperative Societies Act, Khadi and Village Industries Board, Directorate of Industries (District Industries Center) in the Business Register of Establishments (BRE) prepared and maintained by the State Governments are also considered for selection.

-The primary unit of enumeration in the survey is a factory in the case of manufacturing industries, a workshop in the case of repair services, an undertaking or a licensee in the case of electricity, gas and water supply undertakings and an establishment in the case of bidi and cigar industries.
+5. The primary unit of enumeration in the survey is a factory in the case of manufacturing industries, a workshop in the case of repair services, an undertaking or a licensee in the case of electricity, gas and water supply undertakings and an establishment in the case of bidi and cigar industries.

-The collection and dissemination of ASI data, on a regular basis, is of vital importance.
+8. The collection and dissemination of ASI data, on a regular basis, is of vital importance.
 It provides data on various vital aspects of the registered factories for use in the estimation of National Income, studies of industrial structure and policy formulation.
 Some of the important indicators generated based on ASI are number of factories, employment, wages, invested capital, capital formation, input, output, depreciation and value added on an annual basis.

-For ASI, the factories in the frame are classified into two sectors, viz. the Census sector and the sample sector.
+9. For ASI, the factories in the frame are classified into two sectors, viz. the Census sector and the sample sector.
 The factories are selected for an annual survey with a set selection procedure.
-The survey is conducted from September to May for these selected factories.
+The survey is conducted from October to June for these selected factories.